triton-inference-server/python_backend/inferentia/README.md

 Similar to PyTorch, `--neuron_core_range` and `--triton_model_instance_count`
 can be used to specify the neuron core range and number of triton model instances.
 However, the neuron core indices don't point to a specific neuron core in the chip.
 For TensorFlow, we use deprecated feature of `NEURONCORE_GROUP_SIZES` to load model.
 The model in this case will be loaded on next available Neuron cores and not specific ones.
 See [Parallel Execution using NEURONCORE_GROUP_SIZES](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/appnotes/perf/parallel-ncgs.html?highlight=NEURONCORE_GROUP_SIZES) for more information.

+Another note, since Neuron-Tensorflow(unlike Neuron-Python) does not have built-in functions for running a model for multiple cores, `model.py` will distribute the workload by splitting the input tensor across available cores.
+It is recommended the first dimension for the inputs be `None` if the user enables processing across multiple cores.

 Please use the `-h` or `--help` options in `gen_triton_model.py` to learn about more configurable options.